The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event

 Engadget has been testing and reviewing consumer tech since 2004.
 Our stories may include affiliate links; if you buy something through a link, we may earn a commission.
 Read more about how we evaluate products.

-The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event
+The Google Pixel 9, the Pixel 9 Pro Fold and everything else announced at the Made by Google Pixel launch event

 New Gemini AI features are front and center in Google's new Pixel phones.